Blog

 10. Collaboration Ability

-Agentic AI collaborates fluidly, coordinating with humans and other AI systems as peers.
-It negotiates responsibilities, shares information, and adjusts its role based on team dynamics.
-Collaboration is organic rather than programmed.
+Agentic AI collaborates with humans and other systems as a peer rather than a managed tool.
+It negotiates responsibilities, shares relevant information, and adjusts its role based on what the team needs.
+The coordination is organic rather than programmed in advance.

 11. Value Creation

 AI agents create value primarily through efficiency: faster task completion, reduced human effort, lower error rates.
-Value is tactical and measurable in time or cost savings.
-A chatbot reduces average handle time.
-An RPA bot processes forms faster.
+That value is real and measurable in time or cost saved.
+The limitation is that agents make existing processes faster without fundamentally reconsidering them.

 12. Risk Profile

-Agentic AI's autonomy and capability create governance challenges.
-Systems that can independently pursue goals might pursue them in unexpected ways.
-The same flexibility that enables innovation also enables unintended consequences.
+Agentic AI's autonomy introduces governance challenges.
+Systems that can independently pursue goals might pursue them in ways that were not anticipated.
+The same flexibility that enables innovation also creates the possibility of unintended consequences.

-Managing these risks requires new frameworks: clear objective definition, behavioral boundaries, monitoring systems, and human oversight mechanisms.
-The power is worth the complexity, but complexity must be acknowledged and managed.
+Managing this requires clear objective definition, behavioural boundaries, monitoring systems, and human oversight at the strategic level.
+The capability is worth the complexity, but the complexity needs to be acknowledged and planned for rather than assumed away.

 Practical Applications: Where Each Excels